With the legal landscape for cannabis constantly changing, it’s hard to keep up with what’s legal and what’s not. We’ll break it down for you.

 Maine State Law

-Maine Medical Marijuana Use
+Maine Medical Cannabis Use

 Many laws involving operating a vehicle are similar to alcohol laws.
-For example, it is unlawful to operate a vehicle under the influence of marijuana (doing so could result in being charged with an OUI).
+For example, it is unlawful to operate a vehicle under the influence of cannabis (doing so could result in being charged with an OUI).
 It is also illegal to open and use cannabis in a vehicle.

 Additional laws apply for personal cannabis growing.